RebeccaCoelius/OpenReferral/Human Services Data Specification  v1.0.md

 #### Versions

-Subsequent to publishing version 1.0, the specification will not change for a given period of time, to be determined by the Working Group.
-This will allow data producers and consumers to reliably build upon the specification.
+Version 1.0 has been published.
+The workgroup is considering when it is appropriate to improve upon the specification while allowing appropriate time for data producers and consumers to reliably build upon the specification.

 This working document--and the [complementary Google Group](https://groups.google.com/forum/#!forum/plats-discussion)-- will continue to serve as a forum for discussion and feedback.
 These conversations will inform the future evolution of the specification.